The garden waste payment system has re-opened. You can register online, via the phone or at the Community Hubs.

 Existing customers must use their bins from last year.

-New customers or those ordering more bins than last year will receive their bin/s by 4th March if you register by 26th February.
-After this date, any bins will be delivered within 14 days of ordering.
+New customers or those ordering more bins than last year will receive their bin/s within 14 days of ordering.
+You must register by 17th February to ensure you receive your bin and permit sticker before the collections begin.

 You can check your collection day online at – https://maps.monmouthshire.gov.uk/